Welcome to Conflict Journal

 In other words, why is Conflict Journal charging a subscription price?

 This curation takes up a lot of time with extra care for accuracy and sourcing in my research.
-It also involves energy detailing intricate details in history and context to provide clarity for readers.
+It also involves energy handling intricate details in history and context to provide clarity.

-And there is a cost: Hosting this website on Ghost, having a custom domain, and utilizing audience tools come with bills.
-And some that aid in my curation—platforms running RSS feeds, social media searches, and more—are paid services.
+And there are costs: Website hosting, domains, design, and audience tools come with bills.
+And some services that aid in my curation—platforms running RSS feeds, social media searches, and more—are paid.

 I was also let go from my last full-time employer at a global newspaper, and I want to continue covering international news.
-With 12+ years in my pocket, it's what I'm skilled in.
-And it's still something I wake up every day wanting to do.
-For this to be a full-time job in helping people be aware of global conflict is a personal goal.
+With more than 12 years in my pocket, it's what I'm skilled at, and what I wake up every day wanting to do.
+For this to be a serious commitment in helping people be aware of global conflict is a personal goal.

 Besides the labor, costs, and passion, I have many ideas for Conflict Journal.
 Think firsthand accounts by people seeking safety from war.
 Imagine special features around international events like the UN General Assembly and the Olympics.
-See interviews of humanitarian aid workers and human rights lawyers.
-These also include pop-up newsletters, resources for subscribers, and more.
+Consider interviews of humanitarian aid workers and human rights lawyers.
+And there are more ideas...

 But none of this can be done without you: Please sign up to be a member at Conflict Journal.
 There is a selection of subscription tiers to help out.

 And if you want to explore other avenues in financially supporting this project, send a message over.
-I'd love to work with you.
+I'd love to chat.

 I'm excited, and I hope you are too.